chamathf/trackman-mobile-app-test/README.md

 ### 1. Base Layer (Core Utilities & Management)
 This layer contains core files responsible for managing the driver, base classes, and test execution:
 - **DriverManager.java**: Manages the Appium driver.
-- **BaseClass.java**: Contains common methods and functionalities for the test execution.
+- **BaseClass.java**: Contains common functionalities for the test execution.
 - **BaseTest.java**: Provides the foundation for initializing and managing the tests.

 ### 2. Page Object Model (POM) Layer